 You must see patients.
 I am all for vacations and time off to recharge, but I find that some doctors take too many days off or reduce their schedule too much, and it causes problems with the bottom line.
-Physicians bring money into the office; if you are not working, your bottom line is going to suffer.
+Physicians bring money into the office; if you are not working, our bottom line is going to suffer.

 2. Capture All Charges

 I see this all the time when I am auditing charts for providers.
-Procedures are missed, x-rays are not billed, DME is not charged, an injection is missed here and there, only one nail avulsion is billed, surgical trays are missing or a physician does multiple surgical procedures, but only bills for one thinking it is all included.
+Procedures are missed, x-rays are not billed, DME is not charged, an injection is missed here and there, only one nail avulsion is billed, surgical trays are missing or a physician does multiple surgical procedures, but only bills for on thinking it is all included.
 Bill for what you do!
 Don’t be in such a hurry that you forget to charge for services or products.
-Make sure your MAs are documenting x-rays, DME, and over the counter items to the superbills and noting what THEY did in the chart.
-Have your biller double-check what you've billed against your note.
+Make sure your MAs are documenting x-rays, DME, and over-the-counter items to superbills and noting what THEY did in the chart.
+Have your biller double-check what you’ve billed against your note.
 You will be surprised how much money you leave on the table by not billing everything.

 3. Verify Patient Information

 You must verify patient information every visit.
 Ask the patient for their current address and phone number as well as their current health insurance information.
 Don’t tell them.
 Have them tell you.
 People are lazy!
 It is much easier for them to check a box stating nothing has changed on your check-in sheet, then stand there and tell you the updated information.
 Not having updated information causes enormous delays and even timely filing denials if you bill the wrong insurance or have the wrong demographics.